SHOP

 Retinoids like retinol come in different types, percentages and strengths.
 To figure out which strength of retinoid to use you need to know that each retinoid has its own particularities that effect how strong they are.
 I'm a dermatologist and I always begin my patients on a low strength retinol and slowly increase the strength.
 You can use the chart in this blog to find which retinoids are strongest.

 Retinol, retinal. tretinoin, adapalene, tazarotene, and trifarotene are all retinoids but their strengths and concentrations vary.
 Understanding retinoid percentages is important when beginning a retinoid.
+If you're a skin care beginner, and have never used retinoids before, check out this blog to get started!

 Whether you are starting retinoids for the first time, have been on retinol and want to change to a higher retinol concentration, or you want to switch from retinol to a prescription strength retinoid, understanding retinol strength charts is important.
 There are many different types, percentages, concentrations, and strengths of retinoids.